MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/create-groups/office-365-groups.md

 > [!NOTE]
 > For more details about Office 365 service families and plans, please check [Office 365 plan options](https://docs.microsoft.com/office365/servicedescriptions/office-365-platform-service-description/office-365-plan-options)

-If you have an Exchange-only plan you can still get the shared Inbox and shared Calendar features of groups in Outlook but you won’t get the document library, Planner or any of the other capabilities.
+If you have an Exchange-only plan you can still get the shared Inbox and shared Calendar features of groups in Outlook but you won't get the document library, Planner or any of the other capabilities.

 Office 365 Groups works with Azure Active Directory (AAD).
 The Groups features you get depends on which Azure Active Directory subscription you have, and what license(s) is assigned to the organizer of the Group.